-Being a Mediterranean plant, it thrives in a poor, free draining soil in full sun.
-A heavy or clay soil can be improved by adding organic matter such as leaf mould and gravel.
-A good tip is to create mounds of soil to plant into, which keeps the base of the plants above any excessively wet ground.
+Being of Mediterranean origin, they thrive in a poor, free draining soil and full sun.
+A heavy or clay soil can be improved by adding matter to help drainage, such as leaf mould and gravel, and a good tip is to create mounds of soil to plant into, or low raised beds, which keeps the base of the plants above the wet ground.

 When planting a lavender hedge, it is best plant on a low ridge to improve air flow (in most gardens) and allow 3 plants per metre (one every 33cms).
 Pruning should be carried out every autumn, in order to keep plants looking bushy and healthy.
 It involves careful clipping of the foliage, back to around 2cm of new growth.
 Lavenders do not take kindly to hard pruning, so cutting back into old woody growth should be avoided.
 A bit of commitment to dead-heading your lavender regularly through the season will encourage plenty of repeat flowering.
 A great task to occupy the kids!

 When should I harvest Lavender for its oil?

 The flower heads contain the most oil immediately after their full bloom, when the very first florets begin to wither, but most are still.. read more

 The flower heads contain the most oil immediately after their full bloom, when the very first florets begin to wither, but most are still looking lovely.
 However, if you want to use the lavender as a dried flower with ornamental value, without processing it to extract the oil, then we recommend harvesting it earlier, when about half the buds on a flower head are still closed.
 There will still be plenty of oil in them by this stage, and they will stay in one piece after drying and inevitably being knocked around in the process.

 To dry bundles of lavender flowers on the stalk, hang them upside down somewhere dark and well ventilated, with something underneath them to catch any heads that fall off.

 A Bit of Lavender History and Lore